 We check general requirements with regard to physical / mechanical properties (testing according to EN 71-1), this includes, for example, testing for sharp points, detachable small parts in costumes for children under three years of age (choking hazard), cords for children under three years of age (strangulation hazard) or also testing with regard to the thickness of packaging films.

-Furthermore, carnival costumes are tested for flammability (test according to EN 71-2).
-They must either not burn at all or, if they are flammable, they must be self-extinguishing (i.e. they must stop burning by themselves during the test) or they must only have a certain maximum flame propagation speed.
+An important aspect of carnival costumes is testing for flammability (testing according to EN 71-2).
+Carnival costumes may either not burn at all or, if they are flammable, they must be self-extinguishing (i.e. stop burning by themselves during the test) or may only have a certain maximum flame spread speed.
 In any case, carnival costumes must burn only slowly enough to allow sufficient time for removal in an emergency (when the costume has caught fire) without exposing the child to the risk of severe burns.

-In addition, the costumes are tested for chemical properties such as azo dyes in textile materials, for certain elements(lead, cadmium, mercury, chromium, etc.) according to EN 71-3 or for plasticizers, especially for prohibited phthalates, if plastic parts are present.
+In addition, the costumes are tested for chemical properties such as azo dyes or flame retardants in textile materials, for certain elements(lead, cadmium, mercury, chromium, etc.) according to EN 71-3 or for plasticizers, especially for prohibited phthalates, if plastic parts are present.

-During the focus campaign on the flammability of Halloween costumes in 2019, the complaint rate was 5 percent.
-Only one sample was objected to because the permitted burning time was significantly exceeded and more material than permitted burned.
+In the 2019 focus campaign on the flammability of Halloween costumes, the complaint rate was 5 per cent.
+Only one sample was objected to because the permitted burning time was significantly exceeded and more material burned than permitted.

-The overall complaint rate for Halloween costumes was significantly lower than the focus action for carnival costumes also conducted in 2019.
-This may be particularly related to the design of the costumes and the materials used.
-The carnival costumes were much more elaborate (in some cases, full-body costumes), padded fabrics were used, in some cases, high-pile plush, and individual parts were plush animal-like in design.
-Halloween costumes were much "simpler" in design, especially without padded material and high pile material.
+The overall complaint rate for Halloween costumes was therefore significantly lower than the 2019 focus campaign for carnival costumes.
+This may be due in particular to the design of the costumes and the materials used.
+The carnival costumes were much more elaborate (in some cases full-body costumes), padded fabrics were used, in some cases also high-pile plush and individual parts were designed to look like plush animals.
+The Halloween costumes were much "simpler" in design, especially without padded material and high-pile material.